mariamandafm/foodplace-app-api/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-The front-end interface in JavaScript for this API can be find in: [front-end](https://github.com/mariamandafm/foodplace-app-front.git)
+The front-end interface in JavaScript for this API can be found in: [front-end](https://github.com/mariamandafm/foodplace-app-front.git).
 ### Prerequisites

 The things you need before installing the software.